mongodb-industry-solutions/inventory-management/README.md

 2. Let's begin by creating the product dashboard:
    - If this is your first time using Atlas Charts, click on “Chart builder”.
 Then select the relevant project, the database, and the collection.
-   - If you’ve already used Atlas Charts (i.e. not a first time user), then click on "Add Dashboard" in the top right corner.
+   - If you’ve already used Atlas Charts (i.e. not a first-time user), then click on "Add Dashboard" in the top right corner.
 Give the dashboard a name and an optional description.
 Choose a name that clearly reflects the purpose of the dashboard.
 You don't need to worry about the charts in the dashboard for now.
 You'll configure them after the app is ready to use.

-3. Return to the Dashboards menu, click on the three dots in the top right corner of the newly created dashboard and select "Embed".
+3. Return to the Dashboards menu, click on the three dots in the top right corner of the newly created dashboard, and select "Embed".

 4. Check the "Enable unauthenticated access" option.
 In the "Allowed filter fields" section, edit the fields and select "Allow all fields in the data sources used in this dashboard".
 Choose the embedding method through the JavaScript SDK, and copy both the "Base URL" and the "Dashboard ID".
 Click close.

 5. Repeat the same process for the general dashboard.
 Select products again, as we will update this once the app has generated data.
-Note that the "Base URL" will be the same for both dashboards but the “dashboard ID” will be different so please take a note of it.
+Note that the "Base URL" will be the same for both dashboards but the “dashboard ID” will be different so please take note of it.

 > **Note**
 > You will need the base URL and dashboard IDs to set up your environment variables later (`CHARTS_EMBED_SDK_BASEURL`, `DASHBOARD_ID_PRODUCT`, `DASHBOARD_ID_GENERAL`).